Belgium

 One way of dealing with this is to use multicast routing and have your interconnection equipment pass multicast traffic from one subnet to another around your organisation.
 The zeroconf protocol uses only a few group addresses so this is not a big hassle to implement.

 However, routing multicast is not always possible.
-As crazy as it may seem, even in the 21st century, some routers or wireless access points don’t support multicast routing :( In this case, another solution that exists is the use of service proxies.
+As crazy as it may seem, even in the 21st century, some routers or wireless access points don’t support multicast routing :( Furthermore, as pointed out by one of the comments to this post, mDNS uses multicast groups which’s scope is limited to the local subnet and thus, even with multicast routing it wouldn’t work across subnets.
+In this case, another solution that exists is the use of service proxies.

 A zeroconf proxy is a server software that will advertise services which are not hosted on the same machine.
 In this way, you could have one machine on subnet 1 advertising all the services that are provided by machines on subnet 2 and vice-versa.